Derived equivalence for quantum symplectic resolutions: Group Actions and Hamiltonian Reduction

-Similarly, Assumptions \ref{assumptions}(2a), (2b), (3) are also understood in the case when $f$ is a symplectic resolution, as the following shows. \begin{lemma} If $f\colon \resol \to X$ is a symplectic resolution, then \ref{assumptions}(2a),(2b),(3) hold. \end{lemma} \begin{proof} (2b) holds by hypothesis.
+Assumptions \ref{assumptions}(2a), (2b), (3) are understood in the case when $f$ is a symplectic resolution of a singular symplectic variety (\cite{B}, Definition 1.1), as the following shows. \begin{lemma} If $f\colon \resol \to X$ is a symplectic resolution, then \ref{assumptions}(2a),(2b),(3) hold. \end{lemma}

+\begin{proof} (2b) holds by hypothesis.
 By assumption, $X$ is a symplectic variety, which by Proposition 1.3 of \cite{B} implies it is Gorenstein with rational singularities, so (3) holds.
 In particular, $X$ is normal, so the top exterior power of the symplectic form on $X^{sm}$ extends to a nonvanishing regular section of $\omega_X$, proving (2a). \end{proof}